 Gelateria la Romana

 Among the more senior ice cream shops on this list, Gelateria la Romana has been making ice cream since 1947.
-Though it does offer modern flavors, the focus here is on classic favorites and ingredients are carefully selected, included organic milk, fresh fruit and quality nuts.
+Though it does offer modern flavors, the focus here is on classic favorites and ingredients are carefully selected, including organic milk, fresh fruit and quality nuts.
 This place also serves excellent desserts to rival their ice cream, including fresh brioche stuffed with delicious vanilla cream.

 Where: four locations in Rome, including Via Cola di Rienzo at the edge of the Prati neighborhood and across the river from Piazza del Popolo